Rent assistance available for local vets once eviction moratorium expires

 ALBANY, N.Y.
-(NEWS10)—The Veterans and Community Housing Coalition has received another round of federal funding to help veterans who are behind on rent or need housing amid the pandemic as the nationwide moratorium on evictions is set to end soon.
-It was supposed to expire on March 31st, but has been extended through June.
+(NEWS10) —The Veterans and Community Housing Coalition has received another round of federal funding to help veterans who are behind on rent or need housing amid the pandemic as the nationwide moratorium on evictions is set to end soon.
+It was supposed to expire on March 31, but has been extended through June.

 “At the beginning of this, anxiety for everybody was high, people were losing their jobs and there was a lag in unemployment getting into people’s account,” said Karen Follett, Director of SSVF at the VCHC.